If you’re a parent, you already know that there is no such thing as truly indestructible lift the flap books.

 If your baby is determined, they can absolutely rip every last flap and tab off them.
 Alphabet by Matthew Van Fleet lost every head and trunk and ear within a few months when Ella was a baby and many of our other lift the flap books have met similar fates.

-Actually, the only books I’ve ever seen that are truly indestructible are the aptly-named Indestructible books which truly can be chewed, pulled and even sent through the washing machine without falling apart.
+Actually, the only truly indestructible books I’ve ever seen are the aptly-named Indestructible books which truly can be chewed, pulled and even sent through the washing machine without falling apart.

 But you don’t have to swear off lift the flap books forever – some of them are much sturdier than others and these are the ones that have, with a little gentle care, stayed pretty well intact over hundreds of reading and lots of little baby and toddler hands.

 This is my very favorite lift the flap book.
 We actually didn’t own our own copy until Tally’s first birthday when my in-laws sent her a copy and it’s been a beloved favorite since then.